gretaangebrand/Squat_Analysis/Project/Project_Structure.md

 The optional requirements are given as:

-Integration of a valid squat counter incl. visualization (6 %) Create a sound every time a valid squat was done & include a check Box for the feature in your visualization (6%) Integration of a knee angle graph in the visualisation (always visualize the last X seconds) (11%) Integration of handle tracking incl. visualization of squat hight (6%) Integration of a handle position graph in the visualisation (always visualize the last Y seconds) (11%)
+Integration of a valid squat counter incl. visualization (4%) Create a sound every time a valid squat was done & include a check Box for the feature in your visualization (4%) Integration of a knee angle graph (visualize the last X seconds) (8%) Integration of handle tracking incl. visualization of squat hight (4%) Integration of a handle position graph (visualize the last Y seconds) (8%) Make it 3D with MMPose (12%)

 Each of the given optional requirements would have an impact on the software structure.
 A possible structure could look like:

 Initializing state: